 - A specific condition: In certain cases, the root cause of female hormone imbalance may be an underlying condition, such as hypo- or hyperthyroidism, Cushing’s disease (associated with elevated cortisol levels), diabetes, PCOS, menopause, pregnancy, and more.
 But remember, most of these conditions have a root cause behind them, so don’t settle for “you have PCOS” if a doctor tells you that.
 PCOS, for example, has many root causes.

-6 Natural Remedies for Hormonal Imbalance
+6 Natural Remedies for Hormonal Imbalance in Females

 - Adjust your diet: Certain foods can have an effect on the levels of certain hormones.
 For instance, cruciferous veggies (like broccoli, Brussels sprouts, and kale) contain the compound diindolylmethane, which helps the body process estrogen.
 Fermented foods can also promote estrogen metabolism.
-On the other hand, processed foods can be disruptive to your hormones, both because of the preservatives and chemicals they contain and because these calorically-dense foods are more likely to cause weight gain, which has its own effect on hormones.
+On the other hand, highly processed foods can be disruptive to your hormones, both because of the preservatives and chemicals they contain and because these calorically-dense foods are more likely to cause weight gain, which has its own effect on hormones.

 - Keep your toxic burden low.
 Endocrine disrupting chemicals are everywhere — in food packaging, food, plastic containers, fabrics, toys, pesticides, cosmetics, and more — and being exposed to too many will almost certainly have an impact on your hormones.
-Choose only vetted, non-toxic products to bring into your hormone (or put in your mouth or on your body).
+Choose only vetted, non-toxic products to bring into your home (or put in your mouth or on your body).
 The WellBe Spark Health Program is a great way to get any endocrine disruptors out of your home, since a big focus is on cleaning up and cleaning out any toxic chemicals you might have around.

 - Try seed cycling: As we explored in-depth in our interview with Britt Martin, eating certain seeds at certain times of the month may help with female hormone imbalance.
-The seeds used are flaxseeds, pumpkin seeds, sesame seeds, and sunflower seeds, and by eating specific amounts at different stages of your menstrual cycle, you can support a healthy balance of sex hormones like estrogen and progesterone.
+The seeds used are flaxseeds, pumpkin seeds, sesame seeds, and sunflower seeds, and by eating specific amounts at different stages of your menstrual cycle, you can support a healthy balance of female sex hormones like estrogen and progesterone.